FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/integration-requirements.md

 ### Authentication & Identity Management

-**Clerk Integration**
+**Supabase Authentication Integration**
-- **Service**: Clerk Authentication Platform
+- **Service**: Supabase Authentication (GoTrue)
-- **Purpose**: User authentication, session management, and identity verification
+- **Purpose**: User authentication, session management, and identity verification.
 - **Integration Points**:
-  - Frontend: React components and hooks for auth flows
-  - Backend: JWT token validation and user session management
-  - Browser Extension: Secure token storage and API authentication
+  - **Frontend**: Utilizes the `@supabase/auth-helpers-nextjs` SDK for all authentication flows (sign-up, sign-in, sign-out, session management).
-- **API Endpoints**:
+  - **Backend**:
-  - `/api/auth/register` - User registration with Clerk
-  - `/api/auth/login` - User login and token generation
-  - `/api/auth/refresh` - Token refresh mechanism
-  - `/api/auth/profile` - User profile management
+    - **API Gateway**: Validates JWTs issued by Supabase on all protected routes.
+    - **Auth Service**: Does not directly handle sign-up/sign-in.
+It is responsible for creating an application-specific `UserProfile` record.
+  - **Database**: A PostgreSQL trigger on the `auth.users` table will invoke the Auth Service to create a `UserProfile` record upon a new user registration, ensuring data synchronization.
 - **Security Requirements**:
-  - JWT Implementation: RS256 algorithm
+  - **JWT Implementation**: Uses standard RS256 algorithm as provided by Supabase.
-  - Token Lifecycle: 24-hour access tokens, 7-day refresh tokens
-  - Multi-factor authentication support
-  - Social login integration (Google, GitHub, Discord)
+  - **Token Lifecycle**: Managed by Supabase SDKs with secure, short-lived access tokens and long-lived refresh tokens stored securely in cookies.
+  - **Social Logins**: Configuration will be managed within the Supabase dashboard (Google, GitHub, etc.).

 ### Database & Storage Integration